makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 My MLB stadium adventure started right in my own backyard - Toronto.
 As I settled into the city in September 2021, I went to the Rogers Centre with some friends from college who happen to be huge Blue Jays fans.
 With the roof open, the CN tower overlooks a crisp Toronto autumn night at the Rogers Centre.

-The Rogers Centre is my favorite place in Toronto.
+The Rogers Centre is now my favorite place in Toronto.
 Having experienced everything from bonding with friends over a beer to watching the Jays melt down in the playoffs, it feels like home to me now.
 One day, I want to watch a game from the Marriott embedded in the stadium - then finally, it would quite literally feel like home.

 ## Leg 2: Chicago, Milwaukee, Boston